The Executive Chairman Starter Kit

 - Board meeting open session vs. closed session.

-- Board meeting strategic focus: a “Major” and “Minor” topic to be covered at each BOD meeting.
+- Board meeting strategic agenda items: “Major” and “Minor” topics to be covered at each BOD meeting.

 - Proactively giving Board members “homework” ahead of meetings.